-Provide the opportunity, a call to action (CTA), for your website visitor to give to your program (per above examples).
-Throughout your CTA, broadcast your success with the funding amount raised to-date, and how much further to go to reach its goal.
+Provide the opportunity, a call to action (CTA), for your website visitor to give to your program (per the above examples).
+Throughout your CTA, broadcast your success with the funding amount raised to date, and how much further to go to reach its goal.

 - Brand (tailor) your giving page to that of the CTA with suggested amounts and with captivating images.

 - Make the case!
 How will their donation be invested?
 (E.g: “A $50 donation will provide 2 medical exams for persons without health care options.”)